SupermanCaozh/The_Coding_Foundation_in_Reinforcement_Learning/README.md

 Remeber to check your ```args``` in the script ```arguments.py``` and the environment tested in advance.
 Some crucial hyperparameters in the approximation methods are set in default and you are free to modify them.

+## Plan for this repo in the future
+More about the Multi-agent Reinforcement Learning will be posted here, including the implementation of relative algorithms as well as some brief description...

 ## Gratitude to Prof. Shiyu Zhao

 None of these would be here without the great contribution made by Prof. Zhao.
 Here is the link to the homepage of this wonderful course: [To see a new world](https://github.com/MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/tree/main).